-In a time when COVID-19 has devastated families, income and housing security, and entire industries, Brooklyn nonprofits have been there for our residents when there has often been no other place to turn.
+In a time when families, income, housing security and entire industries have been devastated by COVID-19, Brooklyn nonprofits have turned up for residents when there has often been no other place to turn.

 Giving Tuesday is the global day of giving when individuals and organizations are called on to help to the nonprofit organizations serving as the backbone and strength of every community.